 As the opportunities arose, Schlumberger established new technology divisions in Trinidad.
-Dowell Schlumberger (now Well Services), brought its pumping services expertise in the 1970s, and Camco completions division arrived then as well (although Camco did not become a part of Schlumberger
+Dowell Schlumberger (now Well Services), brought its pumping services expertise in the 1970s, and Camco completions division arrived then as well (although Camco did not become a part of Schlumberger until 1998).
+Anadrill (now Drilling & Measurements) arrived in Trinidad in the early 1980s, and immediately impacted drilling efficiency with its measurementswhile-drilling and steering technology.

-Most recently, during the early 2000s, Data & Consulting Services, Schlumberger Information Solutions and WesternGeco all came to Trinidad bringing their unique abilities to enable visualisation of the reservoir and transforming myriad data measurements into actionable information that helps operators reduce decision risk and optimise production.
-In 2004, the company opened its integrated operating base in San Fernando, allowing easy collaboration, cooperation and sharing of experiences between the disciplines represented, and then in January 2009, these facilities were significantly expanded with the inauguration of an adjacent base that more than doubles capacity.
+Most recently, during the early 2000s, Data & Consulting Services, Schlumberger Information Solutions and WesternGeco all came to Trinidad, bringing their unique abilities to enable visualisation of the reservoir and transforming myriad data measurements into actionable information that helps operators reduce decision risk and optimise production.
+In 2004, the company opened its integrated operating base in San Fernando, allowing easy collaboration, cooperation and sharing of experiences between the disciplines represented, and then in January 2009, these facilities were significantly expanded with the inauguration of an adjacent base that more than doubled capacity.
 Service integration is a fundamental step in enabling the seamless and efficient delivery of customised services to the industry.